Ch. 1: Poppy

 “What did you do?”
 Tears heat the back of my eyes.

-“Nothing, I swear, but the label wants us to gain more visibility.
-That means going out more and being around certain people.
-It’s hard to do with a girlfriend.”
+“Nothing, I swear, but the label wants us to go out more to gain visibility.
+That’ll be hard to do with a girlfriend.”

 I breathe a humorless laugh.
 “Let me guess, ‘we can keep in touch’ and ‘still be friends’?”